 Application Materials: Apply online here.
 Once completed forms and all required materials have been received and evaluated, the choral faculty will invite selected applicants to campus for an interview and audition with one of our university choirs.
 If you have questions, please contact Dr. Allen Hightower at Allen.Hightower@unt.edu.
 Applications are due by the first Monday in December.

 *The interview will include vocalizing and skills testing.
 Please bring an art song / aria to perform.

 Your video should include rehearsal and performances recordings of your conducting.
 The camera should face the conductor.
 Video submissions may be in digital upload or DVD format.

-Because our on-campus choral conducting audition date is January 30th and it takes several weeks for the application materials to clear the university, the college and finally get to us, you would be well served if your application packet got to us no later than December 1st .
-Early December is preferred.
+Because our on-campus choral conducting audition dates are January 25 & 26 and it takes several weeks for the application materials to clear the university, the college and finally get to us, you would be well served if your application packet got to us no later than December 1, 2021.
+Early November is preferred.

 Go to the College of Music web site and apply online.
 Be sure to include a video of your conducting (view of the conductor) comprised of rehearsal and performance.

 Once we receive and evaluate your materials, we will make a determination about inviting you to campus for an audition and interview.
-We will do our best to let you know at least a month before the audition date on January 30, 2017.
+We will do our best to notify you of an on-campus audition request at least a month before the audition date.
 The earlier we receive your materials, the earlier we can make this determination.

 Dr. Allen Hightower, Director of Choral Studies

 Dr. Kristina MacMullen, Associate Professor of Choral Studies